Mount Aconcagua Normal Route Expedition

 • Personal gear, medications, ground or air evacuations, room services, laundry, beverages, phone communications and items of personal nature, insurance liability, hospitalization or medication of any kind, any other service not mentioned in this condition sheet.

-Day 4 From Penitentes to the trailhead.
+Day 04 From Penitentes to the trailhead.
 After breakfast, we take a short ride in the van to the Horcones Valley (2,950 m / 9,678 ft).
-Here we get our climbing permits stamped at the rangers’ check point and begin the approach to base camp.
-After a relaxed hike we arrive at our first camp, Confluencia (3,390 m / 11,300 ft).
-For the entire hike in to Base Camp (BC) you will be carrying only a day pack with some essentials, as the mules take care of the heavy duties. / 3-4 hrs
+Here we get our climbing permits stamped at the Rangers’ checkpoint and begin the approach to base camp.
+After a relaxed hike, we arrive at our first camp, Confluencia (3,390 m / 11,300 ft).
+For the entire hike into Base Camp (BC) you will be carrying only a day pack with some essentials, as the mules take care of the heavy duties. / 3-4 hrs

 Day 10 Rest day in Plaza de Mulas, where you can treat yourself to a hot shower (a very satisfying reward after completing the first stage of the climb!).